-Due to the equivalence, we use the same maps for PAV and STV.} and the tree can be efficiently traversed with a dynamic program to select the most gerrymandered map, or the tree leaves can be gathered into a secondary integer program to select the districts which create the most fair plan (for arbitrary definitions of fairness).
-To ensure robustness, we estimate the variance of vote-share to calculate the expected seat-share per district and optimize for this expectation, rather than simply optimizing for the number of strict majority seats.
-This prevents, for example, the algorithm from drawing districts in which the historical vote share was 50.1\% for one party and declaring them safe seats for that party.
+Due to the equivalence up to rounding, we use the same maps for PAV and STV, optimized for PAV.} and the tree can be efficiently traversed with a dynamic program to select the most gerrymandered map, or the tree leaves can be gathered into a secondary integer program to select the districts that create the most fair plan (for arbitrary definitions of fairness).

-We adopt this approach over the standard recombination Markov chain algorithm \cite{deford2019recombination} to be able to optimize and ensemble concurrently because we want to model both partisan and nonpartisan mapmakers.
-In particular, given vote shares in each block, as explained above, it is efficient to calculate the partisan composition of the winners in a given district for our social choice functions; thus, the algorithm can efficiently produce the extreme gerrymanders and fair maps under any such function, as the same district calculation can be used for many maps.
-The same outcome under recombination methods would require sampling many maps and then selecting the most extreme outcomes (which have been shown to be less extreme than SHP optimized maps \cite{gurnee2021fairmandering}).

-\parbold{Our experiments.} Putting things together, for each generated map, we can simply calculate our metrics of interest.
-Note that while the map optimization step adds randomness to vote shares, we calculate the metrics without this imposed randomness.